-Some missions requires to change velocities of the satellite after its detaching from the launcher.
-The satellites propulsion systems give to spacecrafts possibility to make maneuvers for different purpose e.g transfer to target obit, station keeping, collision avoidance, decommissioning.
+Some missions require to change velocities of the satellite after its detaching from the launcher.
+The satellites propulsion systems give to spacecraft possibility to make manoeuvres for different purpose e.g transfer to target obit, station keeping, collision avoidance, decommissioning.

 Propulsion based on Newton third principle

-For every action, there is an equal and opposite reaction – classical propulsion systems utilze this Newtons principle.
+For every action, there is an equal and opposite reaction – classical propulsion systems utilize Newton’s principle.
 The engines expel mass in one direction to produce thrust in opposite direction.